Web accessibility: Brazil

 In Brazil, the federal government published a paper with guidelines for accessibility on 18 January 2005, for public reviewing.
-On 14 December of the same year, the second version was published, including suggestions made to the first version of the paper.
+On 14 December 2005, the second version was published, including suggestions made to the first version of the paper.
 On 7 May 2007, the accessibility guidelines of the paper became compulsory to all federal websites.
-The current version of the paper, which follows the WCAG 2.0 guidelines, is named e-MAG, Modelo de Acessibilidade de Governo Eletrônico (Electronic Government Accessibility Model), and is maintained by Brazilian Ministry of Planning, Budget, and Management.
+The current version of the paper, which follows the WCAG 2.0 guidelines, is named e-MAG, for Modelo de Acessibilidade de Governo Eletrônico (Electronic Government Accessibility Model), and is maintained by Brazilian Ministry of Planning, Budget, and Management.

 The paper can be viewed and downloaded at its official website.

 Canada

 In 2011, the Government of Canada began phasing in the implementation of a new set of web standards that are aimed at ensuring government websites are accessible, usable, interoperable and optimized for mobile devices.
 These standards replace Common Look and Feel 2.0 (CLF 2.0) Standards for the Internet.

 The first of these four standards, Standard on Web Accessibility came into full effect on 31 July 2013.
 The Standard on Web Accessibility follows the Web Content Accessibility Guidelines (WCAG) 2.0 AA, and contains a list of exclusions that is updated annually.
 It is accompanied by an explicit Assessment Methodology that helps government departments comply.
 The government also developed the Web Experience Toolkit (WET), a set of reusable web components for building innovative websites.
 The WET helps government departments build innovative websites that are accessible, usable and interoperable and therefore comply with the government's standards.
 The WET toolkit is open source and available for anyone to use.

-The three related web standards are: the Standard on Optimizing Websites and Applications for Mobile Devices, the Standard on Web Usability and the Standard on Web Interoperability.
+The three related web standards are: the Standard on Optimizing Websites and Applications for Mobile Devices, the Standard on Web Usability, and the Standard on Web Interoperability.

 In 2019 the Government of Canada passed the Accessible Canada Act.
 This builds on the on provincial legislation like the Accessibility for Ontarians with Disabilities Act, The Accessibility for Manitobans Act and the Nova Scotia Accessibility Act.